 One of the main reasons the new simplified state pension is being introduced is to reduce pensioners’ reliance on means-tested benefits, and to provide a bedrock of income just above Pension Credit to make sure it pays to save through auto enrolment.

 Untangling decades of complicated state pension rules was always going to be difficult, and it will be decades before a large proportion of pensioners get the full amount – predicted to be around £150 a week from April 2016.

 Switching the entire British workforce from one system of pension accrual to another – while keeping it broadly cost-neutral at least in the early years – was always going to create winners and losers.
 But, it is unfortunate that the biggest losers are likely to be the millions of workers with little or no private pension savings whatsoever, who form a large part of the auto enrolment demographic.

 The irony is that these state pension reform winners are, by definition, people who already have pensions – whether final salary, occupational DC or personal pensions.
-The biggest losers are those who remained in the state system and have nothing else, and who are the people the reforms are meant to be helping.
+The biggest losers are those who remained in the state system and who have nothing else, and who are the people the reforms are meant to be helping.

 Many of those workers who have been contracted into the state system will never build up pots of up to £35,000 needed to replace what they will lose under these reforms.

 There are good reasons for reforming the state pension.
 But the new minister should reform the auto enrolment contribution structure to enable low earners who have been contracted into the state system to rebuild what they are set to lose.